-~Your child will begin to understand that a written numeral represents a quantity and may draw objects or use informal symbols to represent numbers.
+Your child will begin to understand that a written numeral represents a quantity and may draw objects or use informal symbols to represent numbers.

-PreK 4's (48-60 months)
+PreK 4's (48-60 months) PreK 4's (48-60 months)

-- 1. Manages emotions with increasing independence. - ~You child will have an expanding range of strategies for managing emotions, both less intense emotions and those that cause greater distress.
-They sometimes look to adults for support in managing the most intense emotions, but they will show increasing skill in managing emotions independently.
+1. Manages emotions with increasing independence.

+Your child will have an expanding range of strategies for managing emotions but will sometimes look to an adult for support.
+They will show increasing skill in managing emotions independently.